likvid-bank/likvid-cloudfoundation/foundations/likvid-prod-alz/README.md

 collie foundation tree output -> <img width="1152" alt="image" src="https://user-images.githubusercontent.com/96071919/199353827-d8d92d4a-3fa7-4a76-99c8-10af7a900dad.png">
 collie kit tree output -> <img width="1057" alt="image" src="https://user-images.githubusercontent.com/96071919/199353977-c8d16bca-b165-49ef-9435-06c5f6790e8e.png">

+### Note
-**Note** The `module.hcl`, `Platform.hcl` (which is unique in every foundation), and `terragrunt.hcl` (every kit has one) are terragrunt files used to manage terraform modules and pass the variables and providers for them.
+The `module.hcl`, `Platform.hcl` (which are unique in every foundation), and `terragrunt.hcl` (every kit has one) are terragrunt files used to manage terraform modules and pass the variables and providers for them.
 You might need to edit one or all of them in order to create your custom kits.

-You can find further information about collie's functions and building a landing zone with collie in [collie-cli installation guidelines](https://github.com/meshcloud/collie-cli#-installation) and [Landing Zone Construction Kit](https://github.com/meshcloud/landing-zone-construction-kit) repositories.
+You can find further information about collie's functions and building a landing zone with collie in [collie-cli](https://github.com/meshcloud/collie-cli) and [Landing Zone Construction Kit](https://github.com/meshcloud/landing-zone-construction-kit) repositories.

 ## What is next
 You can customize your landing zone and add tailor-made kits to your foundation.
 To do so you can add a new kit with the following command: